BBurleigh/Book-Engine-Search-HW21/README.md

 ## Deployed App

-Below is a link to the deployed app, via Heroku: https://git.heroku.com/agile-cove-46955.git.
+Here is a link to the deployed app, via Heroku: https://git.heroku.com/agile-cove-46955.git.

-* Note - there have been issues deploying this app successfully to Heroku, and even with the help of the instructor and a tutor, we were unable to resolve the issue.
-For the time being, the link above does not function properly.
-However, the app can be run locally.

 ## Usage